-Figure 9.9 Fold the center parts of the retaining band out and use to remove the seal cap.
+Figure 9.10 Fold the center parts of the retaining band out and use to remove the seal cap.

-Figure 9.10 Discard the vent cap, remove and discard the insulation basket.
+Figure 9.11 Discard the seal cap, remove and discard the insulation basket.
+Note: Once the seal cap has been removed it CANNOT be reattached.

-Figure 9.11 Attach the first vent section (it will snap into place).
+Figure 9.12 Attach the first vent section (it will snap into place).
 Slide the insulation gasket onto the vent section, up against the appliance and over the tabs.
+Use two self-tapping screws to secure gasket to outer wrap.